Nasdanika/core/exec/doc/group.md

 Group's ``input`` element is an implicit property set.

+**NOTE: Input feature is under development.
+Configuration keys marked with ``*`` are not supported yet.**

 #### Property set

 Supported keys:

-* ``conditions`` - a single value or a list of JavaScript expressions which should all evaluate to true for this property set to be displayed, validated, and injected into the context.
+* ``conditions``* - a single value or a list of JavaScript expressions which should all evaluate to true for this property set to be displayed, validated, and injected into the context.
 Script bindings:
     * ``context`` - ${javadoc/org.nasdanika.common.Context} constructed from the group context and user input collected so far.
     * This property set properties.
 * ``description`` - optional property set description.
 * ``icon`` - optional icon.
 Treated as a URL if contains a slash (``/``) or as a CSS class otherwise.
 E.g. ``fa fa-cog``.
-* ``include`` - single value or a list of relative URL's of property set specifications to include into this specification.
+* ``include``* - single value or a list of relative URL's of property set specifications to include into this specification.
 * ``label`` - optional property set label to display to the user.
 * ``name`` - optional property set name.
 If it is present it is used as a prefix for the names of contained properties and property sets.
 * ``properties`` - a list or a map.
     * List - contains maps of properties and property set specifications.
 If an element map contains ``properties`` key it is treated as a property set.
     * Map - mapping of a property or proerty set name to a specification.
 If an element map contains ``properties`` key it is treated as a property set.
 This form does not support property sets without names.
 Also in this form spec maps shall not contain ``name`` keys.
-* ``services`` - fully qualified name(s) of services which have to be present in the context for successful group execution.
+* ``services``* - fully qualified name(s) of services which have to be present in the context for successful group execution.
 String or list.
-* ``validations`` - a map or a list of maps containing cross-property validations.
+* ``validations``* - a map or a list of maps containing cross-property validations.
 Map keys:
     * ``condition`` - JavaScript condition which must evaluate to true for the validation to pass.
 Has the same bindings as ``conditions``.
     * ``severity`` - ``WARNING`` or ``ERROR``.
     * ``message`` - diagnostic message.